ciarangriffin93/Hangman-game/README.md

 ## Hangman Game

-The Hangman game is a Python terminal game deployed to Heroku.
-Players attempt to guess a random word.
-Incorrect guesses result in a man being drawn piece by piece.
-If the word is guessed before the entire figure is displayed, the players win otherwise they lose.
+The Hangman game is a Python terminal deployed to Heroku.

+This game is to guess a random word letter by letter.
+If the player makes too many incorrect guesses, the man is a hangman.
+If the player correctly guesses the word, the man survives.

-Click [here](https://hangman-game-30a164540c0f.herokuapp.com/) to see the live website.
+Click [here](https://hangman-game-30a164540c0f.herokuapp.com/) to see the live site.

 ![Image of Dvice responsivneness](/documentation/images/herokuapp.png)